AMa2tei/GitHelper/README.md

 This app is for a GUI use of Git

 ## To use it :
-- Configure [Git](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) in it's terminal BEFORE using it (else it won't work).
+- Configure [Git](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) in File --> Configure.
 - Enjoy !

 ## Already available :